Table of contents

 Regional dwellings n/a n/a n/a n/a

-Home prices in Canberra rose in April but are down -0.7% from their May 2024 levels.
+Home prices in Canberra rose in December and also 4.9% higher than their November 2024 levels.

 The subdued Canberra auction clearance rates throughout the last year are a sign of the weakness of the Canberra property market.